Breast Cancer

 Modern breast cancer treatment involves a multidisciplinary approach to care, including chemotherapy, surgery, radiation, and endocrine therapy.
 Young survivors may have undergone some or all of these therapies prior to pregnancy and lactation.

 Previous chemotherapy does not preclude future breastfeeding.
-However, chemotherapy intended to concentrate in breast tissue to treat breast cancer may result in long-lasting effects on lactational ability1.
-Patients should be referred for support and guidance during pregnancy and in the postpartum period.
+However, chemotherapy intended to concentrate in breast tissue to treat breast cancer may result in long-lasting effects on lactational ability.1 Patients should be referred for support and guidance during pregnancy and in the postpartum period.

 A history of a total mastectomy, skin sparing total mastectomy, or nipple sparing total mastectomy precludes breastfeeding on the affected side.
-It should be noted that a mastectomy removes 95% or greater of breast parenchyma2.
-However, due to variation in mastectomy technique, some patients may have more residual functional breast tissue than others.
+It should be noted that a mastectomy removes 95% or greater of breast parenchyma.2 However, due to variation in mastectomy technique, some patients may have more residual functional breast tissue than others.
 This may hypertrophy during pregnancy and give the appearance of functionality.
 However, no normal lactation should be expected from this breast.
 A history of partial mastectomy (“lumpectomy” or “segmental mastectomy”) does not preclude breastfeeding in itself.
-However, a patient with a history of partial mastectomy for cancer very likely would have undergo post-operative adjuvant radiation therapy.
-Radiation therapy affects the functional ability of the breast, the elasticity of the skin, and its effects can continue for years after treatment3.
-Limited lactational ability has been reported from a treated breast4, but the more efficacious approach to lactation may be to augment the unaffected breast capacity.
+However, a patient with a history of partial mastectomy for cancer very likely would have undergo post-operative adjuvant radiation therapy which would preclude breastfeeding from that breast (see below).

+Radiation therapy affects the functional ability of the breast, the elasticity of the skin, and its effects can continue for years after treatment.3 Limited lactational ability has been reported from a treated breast3 so the more efficacious approach to lactation may be to augment the unaffected breast capacity.

 Breast Cancer Diagnosed During Lactation

 As in patients with a history of breast cancer, those women who present with a new diagnosis of breast cancer while lactating in the postpartum period will be managed by a multidisciplinary team.
-Because many cancers that present in the postpartum period are biologically aggressive and locally advanced at presentation7, many patients will undergo chemotherapy prior to surgery.
+Because many cancers that present in the postpartum period are biologically aggressive and locally advanced at presentation,5 many patients will undergo chemotherapy prior to surgery.

 A patient may undergo upfront surgery and wish to continue breastfeeding from the affected breast.
 This is not possible in the setting of total mastectomy, skin sparing total mastectomy, or nipple sparing total mastectomy.
-It is possible in the setting of partial mastectomy; wound complication rates in lactating patients has been reported consistent with those of non-lactating patients10.
-However, as described above, a patient who undergoes partial mastectomy very likely will require post-operative adjuvant radiation therapy.
-As above, we recommend weaning the affected breast and augmenting supply on the contralateral side.
+It is possible in the setting of partial mastectomy; wound complication rates in lactating patients has been reported consistent with those of non-lactating patient.8 However, as described above, a patient who undergoes partial mastectomy very likely will require post-operative adjuvant radiation therapy.

 References